jetkvm/kvm/README.md

 # Development

-JetKVM is written in Go & TypeScript, with some C for low-level integration. **Audio support is now fully in-process using CGO, ALSA, and Opus—no external audio binaries required.**
+JetKVM is written in Go & TypeScript, with some C for low-level integration. **Audio support uses a sophisticated dual-subprocess architecture with CGO, ALSA, and Opus integration for bidirectional streaming with complete process isolation.**

 The project contains two main parts: the backend software (Go, CGO) that runs on the KVM device, and the frontend software (React/TypeScript) that is served by the KVM device and the cloud.